ziemekobel/miniurl/README.md

   "error": "Could not create new link.
 One with the given `miniurl` already exists" }
 ```
-2. Retrieve the original URL, given a short URL
+2. Retrieve the original URL, given a mini URL
 ```json
 $ curl -v -H "Content-Type: application/json" \
      http://localhost:5000/foobar/redirect